 So, here are 4 simple ways that you could partner with A21 and join the fight against human trafficking:

 1. Get informed and pray.
 Arm yourself with the knowledge of what is really going on domestically and internationally.
 A great, but sobering documentary, put together by the Polaris Project called Nefarious would be an excellent resource.
 Then pray.
 Pray for this injustice to end and for people to come out of slavery.

 2. Join or start an A-Team.
 Whatever sphere of life you occupy, harness your gifts and opportunities to get innovative and creative in how you can raise awareness, change local policies, volunteer at a non-profit, and join together with like-minded people to make an impact.

-3. Start or join a walk for the upcoming Walk For Freedom on October 14, 2017.
+3. Start or join a walk for the Walk For Freedom.
 Click here to sign up to join or start a walk in your area.

 4. Donate once or monthly.
 Your financial support can help provide clothes for rescued survivors.

 You’ll also like How I First Learned of the Sex Trafficking Epidemic, The Solution to the Sex Trafficking Problem, Surviving Domestic Abuse—When There Were No “Red Flags”, One Man’s Dream Women Can Believe In, and Anatomy of a Strong Woman